 Pros:

-• Lower carb: Traditional pancakes can be high in carbohydrates due to their flour and sugar content, but this recipe uses a combination of flours and only a small amount of sugar, which can be beneficial for those watching their carb intake.
+Lower carb.
+Traditional pancakes can be high in carbohydrates due to their flour and sugar content, but this recipe uses a combination of flour and only a small amount of sugar, which can be beneficial for those watching their carb intake.

 Cons: